*Disclaimer: FOR AGENT USE ONLY - Cannot be distributed to the public or used in any customer solicitation.*

 Sample Text Beneficiary Receives to Complete SOA Form

-If you plan on getting certified, SilverScript, WellCare, and Mutual of Omaha are going to be excellent choices for many of your clients.
-Humana is another honorable mention as it's a great plan for people who want to go to Walmart.
+If you plan on getting certified, SilverScript and Wellcare are going to be excellent choices for many of your clients.

-And make sure you get contracted, and register for a MedicareCENTER account if you haven't already.
-That's going to be a gamechanger!
+Make sure you get contracted and register for a MedicareCENTER account if you haven't already.

 New to Part D sales?
 Check out our comprehensive sales guide, How to Sell Medicare Part D.